 While the adoption of ASC 606 may not significantly impact the timing of when revenue is recognized for most revenue streams of owner/operators, it will significantly impact the disclosure of revenue, so it is imperative for businesses to consider all aspects of the impact of ASC 606.

 For more information on ASC 606, visit BDO’s Revenue Recognition News & Resources hub

-Be sure to keep up with the latest happenings in the retail industry by subscribing to our blog on the Consumer Business Compass homepage here, and by following us on Twitter at @BDOConsumer.
+To keep up with the latest thoughts from BDO’s Restaurant practice, please subscribe to the Selections Blog on the Selections homepage here, and following us on Twitter at @BDORestaurant.